CMB lensing power spectrum without noise bias: Conclusions

 \section{Conclusions}

 In this paper we have presented an estimator of the CMB lensing power spectrum that avoids the Gaussian $N^{(0)}$ noise bias.
 This is done by isolating which terms contribute to the $N^{(0)}$ bias when estimating the lensing power spectrum $\langle\kappa\kappa\rangle$ and avoiding these terms.
 We showed that avoiding these terms is computationally efficient and negligibly reduces the signal-to-noise.
-This estimator is run only on data thus avoiding the need for bias subtraction using simulations.
-This fact that our estimator avoids simulations allows us to avoid (1) sensitivity to misestimates in simulated CMB and noise models and (2) the large computational cost that current simulation-based methods like ${\rm RDN}^{(0)}$ require.
+This estimator is run only on data thus avoiding the need for bias subtraction using simulations. {Since} our estimator avoids simulations{, we avoid} (1) sensitivity to misestimates in simulated CMB and noise models and (2) the large computational cost that current simulation-based methods like ${\rm RDN}^{(0)}$ require.

 Our estimator is as robust as the standard ${\rm RDN}^{(0)}$ to (1) {{masking of the CMB map}} and (2) {the level of }{noise inhomogeneity}{ expected for current and upcoming wide-field CMB surveys}. {To handle extreme levels of noise inhomogeneity,} we also show how our estimator may be combined with split-based methods (\Reff{Madhavacheril:2020ido}) which make it insensitive to any assumptions made in modeling or simulating the instrument noise.
 In addition, even though we focused mostly on estimating lensing with CMB temperature, we show how our estimator can be generalized to include polarization information as well.